nathanthomp/nsquared/docs/language/README.md

 The Boolean type has a size of 1 bit.
 This data type represents propositional logic, where 1 is for true, and 0 for false.

 ### Character
 The Character type has a size of 8 bits.
-This data type represents each of the
+This data type represents each of the character codes from the ASCII table.